crisbee/IntroToDataPowerOnDockerLab/README.md

 a868e8dd216b
 ````

-You can now run the docker ps command adain and the output will be blank.
+You can now run the docker ps command again and the output will be blank.
 However docker ps only returns running containers.
-We want to see ALL the containers, runnign or stopped.
-Use the -a option to see them all and verify that you have suceessfuly removed all the containers.
+We want to see ALL the containers, running or stopped.
+Use the -a option to see them all and verify that you have sucessfully removed all the containers.

 ````console
 docker ps -a